Tom Beatson Outlook (Razorback)

 • A True Asset of the Tweed

-by coolyken, over 10 years ago
+by coolyken, almost 11 years ago

 I was saddened to hear that Tom Beatson Outlook was closed to the public due to safety concerns.
 This area is a true asset and must be protected for the residents and the many visitors to our area.
 Many local workers use this area at lunch time to take in the breath-taking views.